arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 - Hiding something under a veil or inside an opaque container.
 - Use smoke, dust, fog, shadows or lights to obscure something.
 - Burying something or destroying evdicence of its existence.
+- Don a mask or costume, or apply makeup.

 ### Handling Illusions